pablop442/api-test-automation-java/readme.md

 # API Automation Tests
 This project automates API testing using **Java 23**, **JUnit 5**, **Maven**, and **Rest Assured**.
-The goal is to verify the correct behavior of  [Aviationstack](https://aviationstack.com/) public API by covering the following scenarios:
+The goal is to verify the correct behavior of  [Fake Store](https://fakeapi.platzi.com) public API by covering the following scenarios:
 - Schema validation: Validate response schema depending on the parameters of the request.
 - Content validation: Validate if response content is correct according to API documentation.
 - Authentication validation: Validate API security and correct API key behavior.